YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ## Running Randoop

-#### NOTE: The Windows path separator is ";" - Linux path separator is ":" -- In Windows if cp argument does not contains white space, the "quotes" is optional.
+#### NOTE: The Windows path separator is ";" - Linux path separator is ":" -- In Windows if cp argument does not contains white space, the "quotes" are optional.

 Randoop does not include a GUI component, so Randoop will be run from the command line.
 To run Randoop, we use a command-line command similar to this example: